razvanrmn/Router-Config-App/README.md

 4. To run the WebSocket client, use the following command format:

-        ./build/ws_client [GET|POST] obj_path=/path&param=parameter&value=somevalue&required=1
+        ./build/ws_client <method_type> obj_path=/path&param=parameter&value=somevalue&required=1

 Parameters:

-- param1: Specifies the HTTP method (GET or POST) for sending data.
+-<method_type>: Specifies the HTTP method for sending data.
+Allowed values are GET or POST.
-- param2: Defines the query parameters (obj_path, param, value, required) to be sent to the server.

-Parameters Explained:
-- lobj_path: Path to the object in the server.
+-obj_path: Path to the object on the server.

-- param: Parameter to be passed to the server.
+-param: Parameter to be passed to the server.

-- value: Value associated with the parameter.
+-value: Value associated with the parameter.

-- required: Indicates whether the parameter is required (1 for true, 0 for false).
+-required: Indicates whether the parameter is required.
+Use 1 for true, 0 for false.e).

 Troubleshooting
 - Ensure all dependencies (libcurl, libprotobuf-c, libwebsockets) are installed and accessible to the build environment.